 This is actually the third tallest waterfall in the state of New York, just behind nearby Taughannock and Niagara Falls.
-It’s a roadside waterfall, but you’ll drive over a bridge where it passes.
+Hector Falls (not to be confused with Hector Falls in the Allegheny National Forest in Pennsylvania) is a roadside waterfall, but you’ll drive over a bridge where it passes.

 Pull off the road after crossing the bridge coming from Watkins Glen to get out and view this waterfall at its fullest.